Chic Compass Blog

 “Reading is Fun” sculpture

-We stopped for lunch at The Mix Market at The Pearl, a unique dining space with a bakery display, high-top seating, a pizza oven turning out Neapolitan-style pies and a self-serve tap wall.
-With a menu ranging from tacos and burgers to pasta and Asian-inspired dishes, we kept it simple with shareable appetizers.
+Lunch was at The Mix Market at The Pearl, a casual food hall-style space with a bakery counter, pizza oven, high-top seating and a self-serve tap wall.
+With everything from tacos and burgers to pasta and Asian-inspired dishes, we kept it simple and shared a few appetizers.

 Our next stop was The Columbus Museum, which showcased the city’s history and culture, with displays on its founding, the Chattahoochee River and figures like artist Alma Thomas and blues singer Gertrude “Ma” Rainey, both born in Columbus.
 A standout was seeing work by Dale Chihuly, a familiar name to us, as his large-scale glass installation “Fiori di Como” is displayed on the ceiling of the Bellagio lobby in Las Vegas.
 We also explored galleries and rotating exhibits like “Monica Ikegwu: Through the Veil.”